 High shipping costs are the number one reason people abandon online shopping carts.
 So how can you reduce your shipping costs?
 Is it possible to get a lower shipping rate?
 Here are seven ways you can reduce your shipping costs.

 You can’t reduce the weight of your products, but you can slim down your packaging and infill.

 - Use a bag rather than a box whenever you can.
 You can ship most clothing safely in Tyvek or plastic shipping bags.

 - Corrugated cardboard boxes come in a variety of thicknesses.
 Use the lightest box that will protect your products during shipping.

 - Match the box to the product.
 Ship in a box that isn’t much bigger than the products in the order.
 This reduces the amount of infill you need to add to the box.

 - Reduce the weight of your infill.
 Use air-filled pillows whenever possible.
-Do some trial runs and test the weight of a typical order using different types of infill to find the lightest option.
+Do some trial runs and assess the weight of a typical order using several types of infill to find the lightest option.

 - Minimize your product packaging.
 The packaging around your products is an important part of your branding.
 It also adds to the weight of your products.
 Look for creative ways to convey your branding without adding much weight and bulk to your orders.

 Small reductions in packing materials can add up to substantial eCommerce shipping cost savings over time.
 As a bonus, you’ll also save on the cost of packaging and infill.